drand/website/docs/blog/2023-05-26-tlock-security-assessment.md

 3. The security of `age`'s underlying primitives, and that of the `age` implementation used to encrypt the actual data.
 (See [https://age-encryption.org/](https://age-encryption.org/) for details about `age`.)
 4. The security of the threshold network providing you with its BLS signatures at a given frequency.

-Please note that neither the BLS nor the IBE scheme are "quantum resistant".
+Please note that neither the BLS, nor the IBE scheme are "quantum resistant".
 However, a quantum computer that is able to break them seems unlikely to be built within the next 5-10 years and therefore we currently consider that you can expect a "long term security" horizon of at least 5 years by relying on our design for timed release encryption.

 ## Conclusion

 We are grateful to the Kudelski Security Research team for their thorough and professional audit.
-Their expertise has been critical in helping us improve the security of our timelock encryption.
-We also want to thank them for their collaboration and availability throughout the assessment.
+Their expertise has been critical in helping us improve the security of drand's timelock encryption functionality.
+We also want to thank the Kudelski team for the smooth collaboration and availability throughout the assessment.

 However, it's important to note that no security assessment can guarantee 100% security.
 While we've taken extensive measures to ensure the security of our timelock encryption system, we encourage users to understand the security considerations and make informed decisions, especially when encrypting data for a long time period.

+Our code being entirely open-source, further scrutiny and reviews are always welcome.
+Don't hesitate to [join our Slack workspace](https://join.slack.com/t/drandworkspace/shared_invite/zt-19u4rf6if-bf7lxIvF2zYn4~TrBwfkiA) to discuss our Timelock design, possible use-cases, or to show us what you've done with it!

 We look forward to continuing to enhance the security and reliability of our systems, and we remain committed to transparency and collaboration in all our endeavours.